Foundation Policies with Hilbert Representations: Preliminaries and Problem Setting

 \textbf{Problem setting.} We assume that we are given unlabeled trajectory data $\gD$, which consists of state-action trajectories $\tau = (s_0, a_0, s_1, \dots, s_T)$.
 We do not make any assumptions about the quality of these unlabeled trajectories: they can be optimal for some unknown tasks, suboptimal, completely random, or even a mixture of these.

 Our goal is to pre-train a versatile latent-conditioned policy $\pi(a \mid s, z)$, where $z \in \gZ$ denotes a latent vector (which we call a \emph{task} or a \emph{skill}), purely from the unlabeled offline data $\gD$, without online interactions.
-For the evaluation of the pre-trained policy, we consider three evaluation settings. (\textbf{1}) \textbf{Zero-shot RL}: Given a reward function $r(s)$, we aim to find the best latent vector $z$ that maximizes the reward function, without additional training. (\textbf{2}) \textbf{Zero-shot goal-conditioned RL}: Given a target goal $g \in \gS$, we aim to find the best latent vector $z$ of the policy $\pi(a \mid s, z)$ that leads to the goal as quickly as possible, without additional training.
+For the evaluation of the pre-trained policy, we consider three evaluation settings. (\textbf{1}) \textbf{Zero-shot RL}\footnote{We use the term ``zero-shot RL'' following \citet{zs_touati2023}.}: Given a reward function $r(s)$, we aim to find the best latent vector $z$ that maximizes the reward function, without additional training. (\textbf{2}) \textbf{Offline goal-conditioned RL}: Given a target goal $g \in \gS$, we aim to find the best latent vector $z$ of the policy $\pi(a \mid s, z)$ that leads to the goal as quickly as possible, without additional training.
 The goal is specified at test time. (\textbf{3}) \textbf{Hierarchical RL}: Given a reward function $r(s)$, we train a high-level policy $\pi^h(z \mid s)$ that sequentially combines pre-trained skills to maximize the reward function using offline RL.
-In all three settings, we only allow online interaction with the environment during the final evaluation.
+In all three settings, we only allow online interaction with the environment during the final evaluation, and assume that the state space and environment dynamics remain the same at evaluation time.

 \cutsectionup